lsst-tstn/tstn-023/index.rst

    The text inside the ellipses are the hostname or the IP address of the component, see text and :numref:`table-services` for more information.
    Arrows indicate the network traffic direction.

-Note that, although each CSC/service has their own IP address, in fact they are all being deployed as docker containers from two different host nodes.
+Note that, although each CSC/service has their own IP address, in fact, they are all being deployed as docker containers from two different host nodes.
 The deployment strategy uses docker macvlan network driver to give each container it's own IP address, overlaid on a bridge network.
 This solution proved to be more reliable than use the host network driver option, commonly used in these situations.
 It also proved to be a good strategy when deploying systems on Kubernetes clusters.